Mercury Transit in Trinity on 11th November 2019

 CAUTION: Do not look directly at the Sun during the transit or at any other time.
 Doing so can cause permanent damage to your eyes.

-On Monday 9 May 2016 a rare transit of Mercury across the face of the Sun takes place, and will be visible for us here in Ireland.
+On Monday 11th November 2019 a rare transit of Mercury across the face of the Sun takes place, and will be visible for us here in Ireland.
 During the transit, Mercury, the smallest planet in our Solar System, and also the planet closest to our Sun will pass directly between the Earth and the Sun.
 This gives us the opportunity to see the tiny dark dot that is Mercury transit across the bright surface of our closest star.
 There are only about 13 Mercury transits that are visible from Earth every century.
-The next ones are in 2019 and then 2032 - and much longer for us in Ireland.
+The next one takes place in 2032.

-The School of Physics, Trinity College Dublin will celebrate this rare event, and will be setting up two telescopes in Trinity's Front Square on Monday, 9 May from 12:00 noon.
-Additionally, a plasma TV displaying real-time observation of the transit will be shown from NASAs spacecraft called Solar Dynamics Observatory.
-This will let us view the transit even if it’s cloudy or raining.
-Mercury will appear as a black dot about 1/150th of the Suns diameter, meaning it’ll be too small to see without magnification.
-The telescopes, with special solar filters, will let members of the public see what the Sun looks like and to see a planet moving through space across the vast face of our Sun.
+The School of Physics, Trinity College Dublin will celebrate this rare event, weather permitting, setting up a telescope in Trinity's Front Square on Monday, 11th of November from 12:30 noon.
+A large screen TV displaying real-time observations of the transit from other locations (including the Solar Dynamics Observatory satellite) will be shown allowing us view the transit even if it’s partly cloudy.
+Mercury will appear as a black dot on the face of the Sun, much too small to see without magnification.
+But the telescope, with a special solar filter, will let members of the public see what the Sun looks like and enable them to see the tiny planet moving through space across the vast face of our Sun.
 There will be plenty of expert astrophysicists from Trinity’s Astrophysics Research Group on hand to talk to the members of the public about this exciting event, and to help all view the transit safely.

 Planetary transits were hugely important throughout the history of science such as proving Kepler's revolutionary ideas that all the planets moved around the Sun in elliptical orbits, along with providing estimates of the distance from the Earth to the Sun.
 The transit of Venus in 1916 was used by Eddington to verify Einstein’s laws of gravity in his General Theory of Relativity.
 The Irish connection was that the tracking mirror used for this famous expedition was made on Observatory Lane, Rathmines, Dublin by Thomas Grubb’s company (further detail at the Royal Irish Academy )

-The event at Trinity's Front Square on 9 May will be an exciting experience for all involved.
+The event at Trinity's Front Square on the 11th of November will be an exciting experience for all involved.
 Join us to have the unique opportunity to observe Mercury’s transit with our telescopes, talk to our scientists about the physics of our Sun, the science of planetary transits along with new and exciting missions we are involved in.

 Further information, including safe viewing details, and teacher resources can be found at